Blushiva/Driver-s-Education-Study-Guide-Behind-the-Wheel/Lesson 3/README.md

 Speed limit considerations:
 - The Minnesota Department of Transportation (MnDOT) sets speed limits based on traffic engineering surveys.
 These surveys consider roadway conditions, accident records, and the prevailing speed of prudent drivers.
 - Lowering speed limits can make neighborhood roads safer by reducing the likelihood of crashes and injuries, and increasing safety for pedestrians and cyclists.

+## ONE WAYS

+How do I know I am on a one way?
+- Look for Signs that say ONE WAY
+- Look at traffic, is it flowing in the same direction?
+-